ITALIAN CITIZENSHIP BENEFITS

 1. Travel Benefits

-One of the most significant benefits of Italian dual citizenship is the ability to travel, work and live in any of the 28 EU countries (Including: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Slovakia, Slovenia, Sweden and the United Kingdom).
+One of the most significant benefits of Italian dual citizenship is the ability to travel, work and live in ANY of the 27 EU countries (Including: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Slovakia, Slovenia, and Sweden).

-No more Visas!
-You no longer need to be concerned with getting a visa and can live in Italy or any other EU countries for however long you’d like.
-You can freely work when and where you want without the need to apply for a Work Visa that comes with time limitations.
-In addition, EU citizens are often presented with many professional opportunities before non-citizens.
-Which means you can increase your chance for a job anywhere in the EU.
+No more visas when traveling to or through the EU!
+You can live in Italy or any other EU countries for however long you’d like.
+You can freely work when and where you want without the need to apply for a Work Visa that normally comes with time limitations.
+In addition, EU citizens are often prioritized above many professional and educational opportunities before non-citizens which means you can increase your chance for a job anywhere in the EU.

 Since 2008, the majority of EU became members of the Schengen Agreement, which permits free travel in the nation as well as other benefits.
 People with dual citizenship feel safer when traveling overseas and do not face strict restrictions and can take advantage of the protections of the Consular and diplomats of member states as if they were a national of the state.